 Buying a used car from an independent dealer

-When many hear the words ‘car dealer’, they might recall stories of the local ‘Dodgy Dave’.
+When many hear the words ‘used car dealer’, they might recall stories of the local ‘Dodgy Dave’.
 He’s worn the same camouflage jacket since the 90s and has set up multiple used car dealerships over the years – selling terrible cars to unsuspecting drivers along the way.

 As a young driver, it can be challenging to know where to look for a used car – and who to trust.
 Often, a deal can be too good to be true.
 However, independent used car dealerships can be a great way to get an affordable car, if you do your homework!

-To help you know what to look for and what to avoid, we’re going to run you through everything you need to know about buying a car from an independent car dealership.
+To help you know what to look for and what to avoid, we’re going to run you through everything you need to know about buying a car from a used car dealer.

-Independent used car dealers are local businesses that buy used cars, fix them up if needed, and sell them on for a profit.
+Used car dealers are usually independent local businesses that buy used cars, fix them up if needed, and sell them on for a profit.

-For used car prices, independent dealerships are middle of the road, with private sellers being cheaper and approved used vehicles being more expensive.
+For used car prices, used car dealers are middle of the road, with private sellers being cheaper and approved used vehicles being more expensive.

 What kind of cars are sold?